About this Guide

 Frequently Used Print (and equivalent electronic) Resources

-This is an annotated list of some of the reference resources we use most frequently in assisting library patrons.
+This is a list of some of the reference resources we use most frequently in assisting library patrons.
+The list is organized by topic and includes descriptions of each item.
 There are, however, plenty of other useful resources, so please ask us for additional resources related to your particular project!

 Note: Location is Pitts Theology Library REFERENCE unless otherwise indicated.